snowplow-archive/snowplow.github.com/_posts/2016-04-14-second-snowplow-meetup-berlin-scheduled-for-may.md

 NUMBER26 is a young company based in Berlin that aims to revolutionise the traditional banking industry and how people spend, save and send money.
 NUMBER26 is Europe's most modern way of banking.
 With NUMBER26 the current account is reinvented.

+### Raisin

+Raisin's goal is to offer savers high interest rates!
+As the leading platform for investments throughout Europe, Raisin provides access to exclusive offers from all over Europe.

 [last-meetup]: /blog/2015/08/19/first-snowplow-meetup-berlin-is-a-wrap/
 [meetup]: http://www.meetup.com/Snowplow-Analytics-Berlin/events/230285922/